Drip, Drip, Drip - The Sound of Dripping

 The steps are pretty close to how I first learned to drip, but I've pointed out how my later approach differs.

 This is just about straight dripping - it has no info about RDAs, types of wicks, etc. It's just about how to drip with a plain atomizer, like a 306 or a 510; nothing fancy.
-My preferred dripping set-up is an LR 306 (<2Ω) atty with a bridge or an LR 510 atty with a bridge.
-I learned to drip using a 650mAh Joyetech eGo, which fires at ≈3.3v.
+My preferred dripping set-up is an LR 306 (<2Ω) atty or an LR 510 atty.
+I learned to drip using a 650mAh Joyetech eGo, which fires at ≈3.2v.
 When dripping with a variable voltage device I initially set it about 3.7v, then adjust to taste.
 Too cool, I turn it up; too hot, I turn it down.

 A 510 atty looks like this and takes a 510 drip tip: